These Cinnamon Roll Muffins are made without any grains or flour and made completely sugar-free and low carb too!

 If you try a recipe, please use the hashtag #sugarfreemom on instagram for a chance to be featured!
 Follow Sugar Free Mom on Facebook | Instagram | Pinterest | Twitter for all of the latest content, recipes and updates.

 - 1 tablespoon apple cider vinegar

-- 11/2 cups sunflower seed meal or almond flour
+- 1.5 cups sesame flour or sunflower or almond flour

 - 1/4 cup coconut flour